AceHighSystems/Ranger/README.md

 # Ranger Mk1
 Public repository with Firmware, SW tools and guides for the AceHigh Ranger-Mk1 Module.

-To learn more about the project email -> tor@ace-high.com or visit www.ace-high.com
+To learn more about the project, email -> tor@ace-high.com or visit www.ace-high.com

 ## Introduction